Click each section to expand more information.

 During your visit, you may meet with a Dietetics student.
 Students from University of Wisconsin Stevens Point Accredited Didactic Program in Dietetics provide nutrition assessment and counseling through the supervision of a registered dietitian.
 This unique partnership offers clinical experience for students and provides current evidence-based nutrition therapy for clients.

 Visits with the dietitian are covered by the Health fee at no additional cost to the student.
-You can make an appointment with Sarah Gunnell directly by calling 715-346-4646 or speak about your concerns with a Student Health Service clinician who will then help coordinate a dietitian referral.
+You can make an appointment by calling 715-346-4646 or speak about your concerns with a Student Health Service clinician who will then help coordinate a dietitian referral.

 Mondays 9-11 AM and Thursdays 1-3 PM